JanPintoStrohhaeusl/FitnessPlanner/Analysis/UseCases/UseCases_Admin.md

 # Use Cases - Admin related

-All Use Cases that are related to an Admin of the System
+All Use Cases, that are related to an Admin of the System

 ## Delete Exercise